 Near Miss Injuries

 Anytime an accident occurs at work the company should document the accident and injury and then follow up with an accident investigation.
 However, this does not always happen, and when it does, the company may claim the accident as a “near miss” and no injuries occurred.
-While the injured party may not be allowed access to this documentation, an experienced and aggressive worker’s compensation and personal injury attorney will understand how to access the documentation and file injury claims against all negligent parties involved.
+While the injured party may not be allowed access to this documentation, an experienced and aggressive worker’s compensation and a qualified injury law firm will understand how to access the documentation and file injury claims against all negligent parties involved.
 Never settle for a “near miss” injury classification, even when being terminated is a possibility.
 Always consult with a worker’s compensation attorney about any workplace injury.

 Undocumented workers can also file workers compensation claims in most states, as only two states preclude this legal right.
 Do not be deceived into thinking that you cannot file a worker’s compensation claim if your are an undocumented worker who has been injured on the job.
 The potential for a separate lawsuit also exists in egregious or bad-faith situations, and your worker’s compensation attorney will understand how to file any additional claims.
 Do not let an employer misinform you regarding your rights.